TIBCOSoftware/tci-flogo/samples/app-dev/Connectors/DatabasesAndBigData/Redis/readme.md

 ## Prerequisites

 1. TIBCO Flogo Connector for Redis must be installed.
+2. Make sure Redis database is up and running on AWS EC2 isntance/ local machine.
-2. You need to make sure that your public ip is whitelisted (If you are using database hosted on AWS EC2 instance).
+3. You need to make sure that your public ip is whitelisted (If you are using database hosted on AWS EC2 instance).

 ## Import the sample